dharmangbhavsar/review_mining/README.md

     Precision 0.907563210781

 ## NLP Algorithm and Testing
 The project was tested on 3 different NLP algorithms and in the end the simplest one was used.
-The three different algorithms used were:< br />
+The three different algorithms used were:
-1) Named Entity Recognition (N.E.R)< br />
+1) Named Entity Recognition (N.E.R)
-2) Triword Indexing< br />
+2) Fuzzy word matching
-3) Regex Matching < br />
+3) Regex Matching
+For named entity recognition, a new model was trained using the tweet obtained by querying the Twitter API.
+The reason N.E.R was not used was because it was still missing many tweets because of the lack of structure in tweets and it was incredibly slow.
+As for regex matching, it was giving performance but it was including tweets which did not involve the exact keyword we were looking for thus including extra tweets.
+So finally, Fuzzy word matching was used.
+Its performance was not as great as regex matching, but better than N.E.R and unlike regex matching, this algorithm did not include more tweets than needed.